News websites have the advantages of a constant stream of fresh content and special Google features such as Top Stories.

 At the very least, your site should be constructed using responsive design, which fits your formatting to whatever screen size a viewer is using.

-You may also want to consider adopting Accelerated Mobile Pages (AMP), a type of publishing technology that removes formatting and makes pages load very quickly for mobile users.
+You may also want to consider adopting AMP, a type of publishing technology that removes formatting and makes pages load very quickly for mobile users.

 5. Optimize for Crawl Speed

-When it comes to news media, you want your pages crawled and indexed fast by Google.
+When it comes to breaking news, you want your pages crawled and indexed quickly by Google.

+Fortunately, there are several SEO factors that can help with crawl speed, including site speed, hosting performance and XML sitemaps.
 You can’t treat news sitemaps like every other sitemap, however.
-Google laid out some important guidelines for them.
+Google has laid out some important guidelines for sitemaps in the news vertical.

 First, you should only add 1,000 URLs or less in your sitemap.
 Of course, you can include more by breaking the URLs into multiple sitemaps, but be sure not to exceed 50,000 sitemaps in your sitemap index file.

-But while posting often is important, you must also make sure that the content carries value.
+Make sure that your content carries value.
 If you post excessively or publish unnecessary content, Googlebot will waste its precious crawl budget on those less valuable pages, which means your good content could remain unseen.

 As a rule of thumb, always avoid duplicate content and block unwanted pages with robots.txt/robots meta to ensure optimal crawl speed.